Entrectinib – Targeting NTRK and ROS1 Fusions

-Currently undergoing STARTRK-2, a global, potentially registration enabling Phase 2 clinical trial, entrectinib is a potent, CNS-active, orally available, selective tyrosine kinase inhibitor of the TRKA, TRKB, TRKC, ROS1, and ALK proteins.
+Currently undergoing STARTRK-2, a global, potentially registration enabling Phase 2 clinical trial, entrectinib is a potent, CNS-active, orally available, selective tyrosine kinase inhibitor of the TRKA, TRKB, TRKC and ROS1 proteins.
 This product candidate was designed to target cancers harboring activating molecular alterations to the corresponding subset of oncogenes.
 Learn more about gene fusions in cancer, data from the entrectinib ongoing Phase I and Phase II trials, and clinical responses.
-Click here to Learn more about Entrectinib (RXDX-101), and NTRK, ROS1, and ALK Fusions, as well as data from the entrectinib ongoing Phase I and Phase II trials, and clinical responses.
+Click here to Learn more about Entrectinib (RXDX-101), and NTRK and ROS1 Fusions as well as data from the entrectinib ongoing Phase I and Phase II trials, and clinical responses.

 RXDX-105 – Targeting RET and Other Kinase Targets

 An orally available, VEGF-sparing, potent RET inhibitor.
-A Phase Ib basket study of RXDX-105 is currently underway.
+A Phase Ib basket study of RXDX-105 has completed enrollment.

 Learn more about RET fusions.